backstrap/mathmodel/README.md

 It also makes use of Paul Masson's ["math"](https://paulmasson.github.io/math/) package of mathematical functions.

-MathModel is built on top of
-the excellent mathcell and math packages by Paul Masson (refs needed).
-It provides a very simple, straightforward, yet powerful 3D graphics drawing API.

-MathModel provides a simple, fluent, and object-oriented API for drawing 3D graphics.
+It provides a simple, fluent, and object-oriented API for drawing 3D graphics.

 ### API documentation